Gandalfounet/golang-template-api-authentication/README.md

 # Template Authentication API Golang

-This project is designed to provide a good starter server to build web application.
+This project is designed to provide a good starter server to build web applications.
 It handles user features such as authentication, email validation, password reset, ...

 ## Getting Started